What happens during an education, health and care needs assessment

 We will allow enough time to prepare the draft plan and issue the final plan within the 20 week time limit.

-If we decide not to issue an EHC plan, we will notify you, the young person, the education setting they attend and the health service giving the reason for our decision.
+If we decide not to issue an EHC plan, we will tell you why.
+We will notify the young person, the education setting they attend, and the health service.

-If you disagree with our decision you have the right to appeal to the Special Educational Needs and Disability Tribunal.
+If you disagree with our decision you have the right to appeal.

 Find out who will be in contact with you and what they do.